 You start by rolling dice.
 Do this five times in a row and note the value of each throw.
 You’ll end up with a five-digit series of numbers that correspond with a word from the list.
 For instance, if you throw

 Repeat this process seven times to make sure it’s absolutely safe.
 You’ll get a series of seven completely random English words, such as

-limbo krebs hoyt ember cometh swipe zaire.
+limbo karma cosy ember pool swipe wow.
 The Diceware method is currently the best way to create a strong password that you can remember.

 Some password managers offer the option to automatically fill in your passwords on websites.
 This is not secure.
 A hacker could fool your password manager with a fake page.
-That’s why you should turn off this option, for instance in LastPass.
+That’s why you should turn off this option.

 It’s also smart to have your password manager lock itself automatically if you haven’t used it for a certain period of time.
 That will keep your digital vault, filled with your passwords, from being exposed any longer than necessary.

 Smartphones are ideal devices for spying.
 Intelligence agencies 🕵️ can tap your phone and request its location, or hackers can break in and turn on your microphone and camera.
 Be aware of this.

 Android and iOS keep track of where you’ve been 🔍 by default, and this sensitive information could be shared with third parties.
 Both Android and iOS allow you to turn off this feature, after which your phone won’t constantly keep track of your location.
 This doesn’t prevent a hacker or intelligence agency from tracking your location using your smartphone, however.

 One extreme measure is turning your phone off and keeping it in a Faraday-cover (which you can make yourself) or putting it in a microwave (which you should never turn on if your phone is in there).
 That’s the only way to be absolutely sure that no one can track your location.